chilicon-it/pimcore-tools/README.md

 1. `chilicon:db:dump`: Creates database dump of the current Pimcore instance.
 1. `chilicon:cache:clear`: Clears Pimcore cache (runs command "`bin/console cache:clear`")  with previous change permissions for "`var`" Pimcore directory.
-1. `chilicon:fix-permissions`: Change permissions of the  "`var`" Pimcore directory in purpose of write by server and some system user.
+1. `chilicon:permissions:change`: Change permissions of the  "`var`" Pimcore directory in purpose of write by server and some system user.

 ## Installation